raspberrychris/paddleboardmaster/content/post/serenelife-inflatable-stand-up-paddle-board-1.md

 ## Features

-* UPGRADED PREMIUM MATERIAL: The upgraded premium inflatable paddle board is made of the highest quality of military grade material.
-We provide the most durable and stable paddle boards on the market!!!
+### Premium Materials

+Highest quality of military grade material are used with the construction of this board.
+A lot of other boards often describe themselves as using ‘military grade’ materials, but the materials and the techniques to put this board together really go over and above what we have seen from some other SUPs out there.

+### Wide Design

-* UPGRADED WIDE SUP DESIGN FOR BETTER BALANCE: measuring 10’6 feet long & 32 inches wide, balancing & stabilizing on top of our SUP board is a breeze, These board can be used in the ocean, fresh water lakes, and rivers.
+Measuring 10’6 feet long & 32 inches wide, balancing & stabilizing on top of our SUP board is a breeze.

+This board can be used in the ocean, fresh water lakes, and rivers.

+### Easy to Steer

-* SUPERIOR MANEUVERABILITY – The triple bottom panel fins help board improve overall speed, handling and steering for easier use by kids, teens and adults alike
+The triple bottom panel fins help board improve overall speed, handling and steering for easier use by kids, teens and adults alike

+### Light and Travel Friendly

-* PORTABLE & INFLATABLE SUP BOARD: 100 percent travel friendly, this unique SUP inflatable paddle board is preferred by those who have a knack for adventure Take it with you on surfing excursions or keep it in your car for those times you want to explore
+100 percent travel friendly, this unique SUP inflatable paddle board is preferred by those who have a knack for adventure Take it with you on surfing excursions or keep it in your car for those times you want to explore

+### All the Accessories you Need are included

-* ALL IN 1 PADDLE BOARD KIT: Complete with must have paddle board accessories, our SUP paddle board will have you ready to hit the waves Includes 10'6 board, coiled ankle cuff safety leash, Aluminum paddle, manual air pump & storage bag and waterproof bag
+Complete with must have paddle board accessories, our SUP paddle board will have you ready to hit the waves Includes 10'6 board, coiled ankle cuff safety leash, Aluminum paddle, manual air pump & storage bag and waterproof bag

 ## Verdict